 Grilled Prime Rib Roast Tips and Tricks

 - Buy a roast when it is on sale.
 This will save you lots of money and prime rib roasts are often on sale during the holiday season.
+If you freeze the rib roast, here are some tips from Prepared Cooks for defrosting it.

 - A prime rib roast does not actually have to be a prime grade of meat.
 The beef roast is cut from the primal ribs and you can get a choice cut in the grocery store too.
 Sometimes this roast is also called a standing rib roast just a rib roast.
 The choice cut will be less marbled and cheaper but still delicious.